scramjetorg/platform-docs/topics/README.md

 The topics are created in a Space and can be accessible only within that Space.
 A Space is Scramjet environment which provides data isolation.
 By default, a user account has one Space and one Hub.
 A Hub is an engine which runs user programs (Sequences).

-A Space can be visible in the Platform Panel ():
+A Space can be visible in the Platform Panel:

 ![space](../images/si-space.png)